Firefighters cleaning up a fuel spill

 It’s one thing to keep your floors safe and another to keep your mechanics safe.
-For those who stand throughout the day, anti-fatigue mats can protect their backs, legs, and ankles from strain.
+For those who stand throughout the day,

 Most people in the workforce today don’t remember a time before OSHA.
 But nearly 50 years ago, there was no law saying any business leader had to provide a safe workplace for his or her employees.